-- Date by which the tenant needs to sign a new lease or arrange to vacate the premises
+- Date the tenant needs to sign a new lease or arrange to vacate the premises

 - Date the increase will take effect

 A rent increase notice should be delivered directly to the tenant or sent via certified mail with a receipt requested.
-This ensures that you'll have proof the tenant received the notice on a particular date.
-The tenant should typically have at least 30 days to accept the change or reject it and move out.
+This process ensures that you will have proof the tenant received the notice on a particular date.
+The tenant should have at least 30 days to accept the change or reject it and move out.

 Ways To Ensure a Positive Reception?